5 Properties that Shouldn’t be Made into Movies

 I’m not talking about Tim Burton-dark humor-goth kid tormented either.
 I’m talking about horror movie-with-taste/ give-a-grown-man-nightmares type tormented.
 And no, you’re not allowed to fit in any cameos because Johnny Depp thinks it would be cool to hold his own head.

 Sure, I’ve wanted to see Channing Tatum with no head, but not reciting a man that predates Shakespeare. in the end, like the title of the article says, this just shouldn’t be made into a movie at all.

-This entry was posted on 06/19/2012 at 8:04 am and is filed under Whatever with tags anime, books, cowboy bebop, dante's inferno, deadpool, literature, metal gear, movies, shows, video games.
+This entry was posted on 06/19/2012 at 8:04 am and is filed under Whatever with tags anime, books, cowboy bebop, dante's inferno, deadpool, literature, metal gear, movies, shadow of the colossus, shows, video games.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.